vdsm/virtual-dsm/readme.md

 - Runs Virtual DSM inside a Docker container
 - Web-based access to the DSM desktop
-- Automatic download and installation of Virtual DSM
+- Automatic download of the installation files
 - Near-native performance with KVM acceleration
 - Configurable CPU, RAM, and disk size
 - Supports multiple disks and physical disk passthrough